-Notification to the supervisory authority is required via its platform for reporting personal data breaches.
-In cases where the platform for notifying personal data breaches is unavailable on the supervisory authority's website, controllers are entitled to use other means of notifying breaches (e.g. by submitting a document compliant with the law on the legal force of documents to the supervisory authority and stating the aforementioned information).
+Notification to the supervisory authority is required via its platform for reporting personal data breaches or by using its notification form.
+In cases where the platform for notifying personal data breaches is unavailable on the supervisory authority's website, controllers are entitled to use other means of notifying breaches (e.g. by submitting a document compliant with the law on the legal force of documents to the supervisory authority, and stating the aforementioned information).